 Eggs are such a big eanutart of many people’s everyday lives.
 We eat them in so many ways: scrambled, sunny-side up, poached, boiled and even raw.
-But every time there’s conversation regarding feeding popular human foods to dogs, the main questions many people ask me is: Can dogs eat eggs?
-Are eggs safe for dogs to eat?
+Owners love it, and dogs seem to as well.
+But you may be wondering if dogs can safely eat eggs.

 Table of Contents

 - 3 Health Benefits of Eggs For Dogs

 - 3 Potential Side Effects of Feeding Dogs Eggs